theo-bech/Young-Accessibility-Leaders/CONTRIBUTING.md

 ## General Guidelines

 If you're making any kind of contribution, there are certain rules you have to stick to.
 First, you have to adhere to our [code of conduct](https://github.com/theo-bech/Young-Accessibility-Leaders/blob/master/CODE_OF_CONDUCT.md).
 If you're producing content, you have to make it accessible.
-Provide alt-text for images and closed captions for videos.
+Provide alt-text for images, closed captions for videos, and content warnings for disturbing materials.
 A more detailed list of guidelines will be uploaded soon! :construction:

 ## References